London Waterloo station: Police station

+Bus station

+A large number of London Buses routes serve the station area day and night.
+A bus station on Waterloo Road located opposite the BFI IMAX was opened in summer 2004.

 Services

 South Western Railway

 The main part of the railway station complex is known as "Waterloo Main" or simply Waterloo.
 This is the London terminus for services towards the south coast and the south-west of England.
 All regular trains are operated by South Western Railway.
 Waterloo main line station is one of nineteen in the country that are managed by Network Rail and the station complex is in London fare zone 1.

 Waterloo has been Britain's busiest railway station by patronage, with just under 100 million National Rail passenger entries/exits in 2015–16.
 Waterloo railway station alone is the 91st-busiest in the world as of 2013.
 However, including National Rail interchanges, the Underground station, and Waterloo East, the complex handled a total of 211 million arrivals and departures in the 2015/2016 financial year (not including interchanges on the Underground).
 It is therefore the busiest transport hub in Europe.
 It has more platforms and a greater floor area than any other station in the UK (though Clapham Junction, just under 4 mi down the line, sees the greatest number of passengers alighting or departing trains).

 As of 2017, the South Western Railway run around 1,600 trains per day, used by over 651,000 passengers, making it Europe's busiest commuter service.
 According to the Estimates of Station Usage, there were 94,192,690 entries and exits at Waterloo during 2018–19, continuing to be the highest in the country.
 Along with other stations, usage dropped dramatically as a result of the COVID-19 pandemic.
 In 2019, Waterloo was the busiest railway station in the UK, with an estimated 86.9 million passenger entries/exits.
 It had been the busiest in the country for 16 consecutive years until patronage fell 86% in 2020/21 to 12.2 million due to the pandemic, ranking it fourth in terms of usage.
+In 2023, London Liverpool Street overtook it as the busiest in London, as well as the United Kingdom as a whole, following the completion of the Elizabeth line.